-• No comments to make on landraise operations
+- No comments to make on landraise operations impacting on existing contaminated land.

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI impacting on existing contaminated land.
 There may be a requirement to address the issue of contaminated land by condition, should an application for housing be submitted for consideration at a later date, i.e. as per condition 28 of pl. prm.
-C09A/0410/11/LL,

-- Menai Straits is one of the primary areas for shellfish production in Wales.
+C09A/0410/11/LL, - Menai Straits is one of the primary areas for shellfish production in Wales.
 The waste planning assessment lists a number of precautionary measures to be taken during the construction stage which will prevent particulate matter and fines from being released into the Menai Strait.
-It is considered therefore that sufficient mitigation is proposed for the protection of shellfish beds in the wider area, although local mussel beds not in commercial use, and which are contained within the application area, may be impacted by the embankment construction works, - Recommended that the mitigation measures set out in the Waste Planning Assessment are subject to control through planning condition.
+It is considered therefore that sufficient mitigation is proposed for the protection of shellfish beds in the wider area, although local mussel beds not in commercial use, and which are contained within the application area, may be impacted by the embankment construction works, - The Construction Environment Management Plan addresses the concerns of the Public Protection Service.
+It is expected that the applicant will implement the mitigation measures and monitoring regime set out in the document.
+Recommended that a condition be imposed to request that the applicant implements a scheme of water sampling and analysis to ascertain the presence of pollutants.

-Gwynedd Council Flood Risk Management and Coastal Erosion: No objection, but issue the following advice and conditions:
+Gwynedd Council Flood Risk Management and Coastal Erosion: No objection, but issue the following advice and conditions;

 A watercourse runs through or is adjacent to the site.
-Recommend the following conditions on the grant of any permission in the interests of the amenities of the area and neighbouring properties:
+Recommend the following conditions on the grant of any permission in the interests of the amenities of the area and neighbouring properties;